dhammarstrom/dhammarstrom.github.io/_posts/2015-04-19-Creating-individual-reports.md

 categories: r-scripts
 ---

 Recently I've been giving feedback to participants in some of the training interventions we have been running this winter.
-This involved reducing dataset to the particular participant and summarized reference values for comparison and then create an individualized report based on those numbers.
+This involved reducing datasets to the particular participant and summarise reference values for comparison and then create an individualized report based on those numbers.
 The report I created consisted of some information on the data we had collected and what it tells us about that particular participant.

 A couple of years ago I would do this whole operation in an excel/word-to-pdf workflow, this would mean a lot of copy-paste operations with the risk of all the time messing it up.
 Now I used [R](http://http://www.r-project.org/)!
 I thought I would share it here.